-I he plan supports integrated regional approaches to transportation planning and service delivery, and gives priority to walking, cycling, public transit and goods movement over single occupancy vehicle travel (see Broad Objectives 7(a) - 7(g) and 7.1).
+The plan supports integrated regional approaches to transportation planning and service delivery, and gives priority to walking, cycling, public transit and goods movement over single occupancy vehicle travel (see Broad Objectives 7(a) - 7(g) and 7.1).
 The plan's land management vision supports development of a walkable urban pattern composed of a strong downtown core, Town Centres, and Large Urban Villages linked by rapid and frequent transit service and a network of pedestrian and cycling priority greenways (see 6.10.7, 7.14.1, 7.16.3, 7.19.1).
 The land management and transportation policies of the plan focus on the broad objective that all residents of Victoria can reach goods and services to meet daily needs including public transit within a 15-minute walk of home [see Broad Objectives 6(f)].

+Policies of the plan explicitly endorse coordinated transportation planning at the regional scale, including alignment of local transportation plans and initiatives with regional initiatives and across municipal boundaries including those related to public transit, passenger and commuter rail, goods movement, emergency response, trip reduction and travel demand management, and travel mode connectivity (see 7.14.3 - 7.14.6, 7.25 - 7.29.4).

-8. Realize the Region's Economic Potential The plan's growth management framework and land use designations support Victoria's role as a capital city and ability to nurture the regional economy through attracting and accommodating growth in employment, new commercial and industrial development [see Broad Objectives 14(c) and 14(f)].
+8. Realize the Region's Economic Potential

+The plan's growth management framework and land use designations support Victoria's role as a capital city and ability to nurture the regional economy through attracting and accommodating growth in employment, new commercial and industrial development [see Broad Objectives 14(c) and 14(f)].
 The RGS identifies a related target of achieving a jobs/population ratio of 0.60 in the Core Area, which Victoria is currently exceeding with a ratio of 0.92, based on the RGS population, dwelling and employment projections (2011).
 This strong jobs/population ratio supports the RGS target and reinforces Victoria's role as a capital city and centre of employment.
-The plan designates lands for employment to mAp 2 which responds to the RGS objective of addressing the shortage of designated reinforces Victoria's role as a capital city and centre of employment.
-The plan designates lands for employment to mAp 2 which responds to the RGS objective of addressing the shortage of designated reinforces Victoria's role as a capital city and centre of business and envices related policies to achieve a more resilient economy through strengthening its core sectors such as government and business office, tourism and visitor services, marine, advanced technology, arts and culture, and health and education, as well as through increased diversification of business and employment (see 14.28 - 14.55).
+The plan designates lands for employment on Map 2 which responds to the RGS objective of addressing the shortage of designated space-extensive industrial/business land in the region.
+The plan also provides related policies to achieve a more resilient economy through strengthening its core sectors such as government and business office, tourism and visitor services, marine, advanced technology, arts and culture, and health and education, as well as through increased diversification of business and employment (see 14.28 - 14.55).
 Together these polices align with RGS direction to enhance established employment centres, integrating high-value, clean industry and business in complete communities, attracting and maintain a highly skilled workforce and reducing poverty in the Capital Region.